-Table 4 shows the simple correlations between the weekly unlevered rates of return on the S&P 500 equity index, the S&P GSCI, and six narrow commodity benchmarks: the GSCI Energy, Non-Energy, Industrial Metals, Precious Metals, Agriculture, and Livestock investable indices.
-Again, Table 4A presents statistics for the entire sample period, while Tables 4B, 4C and 4D present the corresponding statistics for each of our three successive five-year subperiods.

-Four patterns emerge from Table 4.
+Table 4 shows the simple correlations between the unlevered rates of return on the S&P 500 equity index, the S&P GSCI, and the six narrow commodity benchmarks introduced in Table 3.
+Again, Table 4 focuses on weekly returns.
+Table 4A presents statistics for the entire sample period, while Tables 4B, 4C and 4D present the corresponding statistics for each of our three successive five-year subperiods.
+Four patterns emerge from Table 4:

-- Weekly equity returns exhibit very little correlation with the returns on any of the commodity sub-indices.
+- Equity returns exhibit very little correlation with the returns on any of the commodity sub-indices.
 The highest individual correlation is for Industrial Metals, but even that figure is not statistically significantly different from zero.
 It is a mere 0.13 over the whole sample (Table 4A), peaking at 0.18 in 2002-2007 (Table 4D).
 All the other cross-correlations are less than 0.12, and quite a few are slightly negative. - There is no evidence of a material increase, over time, of the correlation between the returns on equities and those on either the Agriculture or the Livestock sub-indices. - Consistent with the fact that the GSCI is a value-weighted index and is consequently heavily weighted toward energy (as energy contracts make up the world's largest commodity futures markets), the unlevered returns on the GSCI and on the Energy sub-index are very highly positively correlated between 0.94 and 0.98 depending on the sample period.
 In contrast, the correlation between the returns on the entire GSCI index and those on the Non-Energy sub-index range from 0.38 to 0.41 depending on the sub-period. - The returns on the Non-Energy sub-index are strongly positively correlated with the returns on all the other GSCI sub-indices (but not with the Energy sub-index).
 This finding suggests the possibility of a common economic variable driving the returns on most types of commodities.

-3 Short-Term Co-Movements
+3. Short-Term Co-Movements

 Tables 1 and 3 show that the unconditional return volatilities vary a lot over time.
 In particular, the weekly rates of return on equities were 50% more volatile in the third subperiod (2002-2007, Table 1D) than in the first (1992-1997, Table 1B).
-Even more strikingly, the standard deviation of the returns on commodity investments almost doubled over the course of the sample period.
+Even more strikingly, the standard deviation of the returns on commodity investments almost doubled over the course of our entire sample period.

-In contrast, although the unconditional correlations between the rates of returns on equity and commodity investments fluctuate somewhat from sub-period to sub-period, Table 2 suggests that these fluctuations are quite mild and that the correlations are always close to zero.
-Put differently, our analysis in Section 2 seems to suggests that commodity returns exhibit consistently low correlations with their equity counterparts.
+In contrast, although the unconditional correlations between the rates of returns on equity and commodity investments vary somewhat from sub-period to sub-period, Tables 2 and 4 suggest that these fluctuations are quite mild and that the correlations are always close to zero.
+Put differently, the analysis in Section 2 seemed to suggest that commodity returns exhibit consistently low correlations with their equity counterparts.